dliu18/Jekyll-Mono/about.md

 ## Favorite Quotes

-* "Be the change that you wish to see in the world" - Mahatma Gandhi
+* *"Be the change that you wish to see in the world"* - Mahatma Gandhi
+* *"What is important is seldom urgent and what is urgent is seldom important"* - Dwight D. Eisenhower